UT-Covid/USmortality/README.md

   the US.
 - `forecasts/archive/` contains daily snapshot forecasts of mortality from past days.
+- `ut-mobility-syntax.zip` contains a downloadable .zip file which contains our model syntax.
+However, we do not have permission to share all our data, particularly the social distancing data from SafeGraph which we use a model predictors.
+One might be able to swap out the Safegraph data with, for instance, [Apple Maps mobility data][applemaps], for instance, but then the forecasts wouldn't line up squarely with ours.

 ## About the model: FAQ

 ### What does the model do?

 We use daily data on COVID-19 deaths, together with mobile-phone data that allows us to characterize each state's social-distancing behavior, to form three-week-ahead projections of COVID-19 death rates in all US states and most major metropolitan areas.

 ### What data sources do you use?